Theoretical analysis of cross-validation for estimating the risk of the k-Nearest Neighbor classifier: New bounds on L O moments for the NN classifier

 Our goal is now to specify the general upper bounds provided by Theorem~\ref{Prop : upper.bound.lpo.loo} in the case of the $k$NN classification rule $\A_k$ ($1\leq k\leq n$) introduced by~\eqref{def.knn.classifier}.

-Since Theorem~\ref{Prop : upper.bound.lpo.loo} expresses moments of the L$p$O estimator in terms of those of the L1O estimator, the next step consists in focusing on the L1O moments.
-Deriving tight upper on the moments of the L1O is made by use of a generalization of the well-known Efron-Stein inequality (see Theorem~\ref{thm.efron.stein} for Efron-Stein's inequality and Theorem~15.5 in \cite{BouLugMas_2013} for its generalization).
-For the sake of completeness, we first recall a corollary of this generalization that is proved in Section~\ref{subsec.generalized.efron.stein} (see Corollary~\ref{cor.generalized.Efron.Stein.appendix}). \begin{prop} Let $X_1,\ldots,X_n$ denote $n$ independent random variables and $Z=f(X_1,\ldots,X_n)$, where $f:\ \R^n\rightarrow \R$ is any Borelian function.
-With $Z_i'=f(X_1,\ldots,X_i',\ldots,X_n)$, where $X'_1,\ldots,X'_n$ are independent copies of the $X_i$s, there exists a universal constant $\kappa\leq 1.271$ such that for any $q\geq 2$,
+Since Theorem~\ref{Prop : upper.bound.lpo.loo} expresses the moments of the L$p$O estimator in terms of those of the L1O estimator computed from $\D_m$ (with $m=n-p+1$), the next step consists in focusing on the L1O moments.
+Deriving upper bounds on the moments of the L1O is achieved using a generalization of the well-known Efron-Stein inequality (see Theorem~\ref{thm.efron.stein} for Efron-Stein's inequality and Theorem~15.5 in \cite{BouLugMas_2013} for its generalization).
+For the sake of completeness, we first recall a corollary of this generalization that is proved in Section~\ref{subsec.generalized.efron.stein} (see Corollary~\ref{cor.generalized.Efron.Stein.appendix}). \begin{prop} Let $Z_1,\ldots,Z_n$ denote $n$ independent random variables and $\zeta=f(Z_1,\ldots,Z_n)$, where $f:\ \R^n\rightarrow \R$ is any Borelian function.
+With $Z'_1,\ldots,Z'_n$ independent copies of the $Z_i$s, there exists a universal constant $\kappa\leq 1.271$ such that for any $q\geq 2$,